 - Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities.
-This level includes listed equity securities and unit trusts. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (ie as prices) or indirectly (ie derived from prices).

-Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+This level includes listed equity securities and unit trusts. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (ie as prices) or indirectly (ie derived from prices). - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-The following table presents the Bureau's assets that are measured at fair value at 31 December 2009.
+The following tables present the Bureau's assets that are measured at fair value.